PrasadP744/SRE-TASK/README.md

-THIS IS 75% Production ready setup. tweaks or mods needed.due to time constraints docker compose secrets hardening.
+THIS IS 75% Production ready setup. tweaks or mods needed. docker compose secrets hardening. due to time constraints i have not hardened the secrets and some issues cam ewhile masking the secrets which is in docker-compose file.
+Gitea currently doesnot support the PKCE secret sharing method hence it is disabled. may be it will be added in the future.